albertlockett/sports-betting/README.md

     curl -XPUT localhost:9200/expected-values
 ```

-apply all the cronjobs from the k8s dir
+apply all the manifests from the k8s dir